Common Illnesses in Children and When to Keep Them Home

 - Diarrhea - a child is safe to return when diarrhea-free x 24 hours.

-Head Lice or Nits (our school has a no-nit procedure, meaning a child cannot attend school with nits (eggs) or lice - see head lice page for more details.
+- Head Lice or Nits Triad schools have a no-nit procedure, meaning a child cannot attend school with nits (eggs) or lice - see head lice page for more details.
 Contact the school nurse to report head lice.